 Please check back regularly for updates and our recent work!

-Our class teachers are Mrs Hames, Mrs Elvins and Mrs Bridge.
+Our class teachers are Mrs Colley, Mrs Smith, Mrs Elvins and Mrs Payne.

-We also have Miss Blundell and Mrs Robinson working with us in our classes.
+We also have Miss Blundell, Mrs Robinson and Miss Davies working with us in our classes.